-Welcome to Rosie Loves Art!
+Welcome to Rosie Loves Art and EZAI Fun!

 This area of the website will honor and pay tribute to some of the legendary Texas Artists.
 Featured to date: Frank Reaugh, Buck Schiwetz, Dalhart Windberg, Porfirio Salinas, Elizabeth Ney, John Biggers, Margarita Cabrera.
 Visit this page every month to discover more about Texas Legends!